stivenviedman/stiven_viedman-sdk/README.md

   };
 }
 ```

-All of them are optional and you can use it as needed.

 Don't worry about magic string or weird types - TPS's got you cover, everything you need is ready to use in the library.